How to Figure out your Values

 Figuring out your values is a fundamental step towards living a fulfilling life.
 Values are your beliefs that motivate your attitude and your actions.

 Have you ever worked on something that you didn’t believe in?
-It’s the most exhausting thing in the world.
-It sucks up your energy.
+Firstly, it’s the most exhausting thing in the world.
+Secondly, it sucks up your energy.

 We’ve created a 5-step exercise that helps you figure out your personal values.